Federal Capital Records 104 Fresh Corona Cases In Last 24 Hours: NCOC - UrduPoint

 Federal Capital Records 104 Fresh Corona Cases In Last 24 Hours: NCOC

-According to an NCOC official, as many as 80 cases were reported on Wednesday while 77 cases were reported on Tuesday.
+According to an official of NCOC, as many as 79 cases were reported on Saturday while 100 cases were reported on Friday.

-He said so far 41,076 cases were reported from the federal capital while 472 deaths were reported from Islamabad Capital Territory (ICT).
-However, 39,079 patients had been recovered completely, he added.
+He said so far 41,359 cases were reported from the federal capital while 475 deaths were reported from Islamabad Capital Territory (ICT).
+He added 39,439 patients had been recovered completely.

 Meanwhile, on the direction of Ministry of National Health Services, the district administration of Islamabad had continued smart lockdown in different streets of the capital to reduce transmission of the infection in the selected streets and other sectors.